ideasman42/nerd-dictation/readme.rst

        nerd-dictation [-h]  ...

-This is a utility that activates text to speech in Linux.
+This is a utility that activates speech to text on Linux.
 While it could use any system currently it uses the VOSK-API.

 positional arguments: